kargq/3p32_group/README.md

 ./`update_sql.sh`: deploy changes from this repo to the psql database.

-Note: The script drops every table and recreates them. (just runs drop_table.sql and then schema.sql as of right now)
+Note: The script drops every table and recreates them. (just runs drop_table.sql and then schema.psql as of right now)

 ./`reset-data.sh`: Delete all data from tables.
 This recreates the tables after dropping them.